Kevin Ellison (American football): San Diego Chargers

-Ellison was drafted by the San Diego Chargers in the sixth round of the 2009 NFL Draft.
+Ellison was selected by the San Diego Chargers in the sixth round of the 2009 NFL draft.
 He started his first NFL game in week 6 against the Denver Broncos and recorded 7 tackles.
 He was waived on June 21, 2010.

 Seattle Seahawks

 On June 22, 2010 Ellison was claimed off waivers by the Seattle Seahawks.
 He was waived on June 25, 2010 after failing his physical.
 He then cleared waivers and signed in order to "adjust contractual issues."
 Once again, he was united with his college coach.
 On September 5, 2010, Ellison was released by the Seahawks.

-Cathedral High School (Los Angeles, CA)
+Spokane Shock

+Ellison played for the Spokane Shock of the Arena Football League in 2012.

+Coaching career

-September 2011: Kevin Ellison became the Defensive Coordinator at Cathedral High School in Los Angeles, CA and was joined by his brothers, Keith who coaches the Linebackers and Chris who coaches the Defensive Backs.
+September 2011: Ellison became the Defensive Coordinator at Cathedral High School in Los Angeles, CA and was joined by his brothers, Keith who coaches the Linebackers and Chris who coaches the Defensive Backs.

-Personal
+Personal life

 Ellison's brother, Keith, was a linebacker for the Buffalo Bills.
 Another brother, Chris, played for BYU in 1997 and 1998.

 On May 24, 2010, Ellison was arrested on possession of a controlled substance in Redondo Beach, California after a bottle of unprescribed vicodin pills that he was taking for a recent knee injury was discovered in his car during a routine traffic stop; the charges were later dropped.

 On June 14, 2012, Ellison was arrested again, this time for arson after starting an apartment fire in Liberty Lake, Washington which caused an estimated $50,000 worth of damage to the building.
 He claimed God told him to do it.

 Ellison died in October 2018 at the age of 31.
-He had been walking on the Interstate 5 freeway when he was fatally struck.
+He had been walking on the Interstate 5 freeway when he was fatally struck by the driver of a vehicle.

-In September of 2019, researchers at Boston University posthumously determined that Ellison had Stage II chronic traumatic encephalopathy from studying tissue samples of his brain.
+In September 2019, researchers at Boston University posthumously determined that Ellison had Stage II chronic traumatic encephalopathy from studying tissue samples of his brain.
+He was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.